 My four children are all so very unique that it would be difficult, if not impossible, to teach them all the same way.
 Chances are, your children are the same way.
-As a homeschool mom, it can be challenging to figure out the best ways to tailor your child’s learning experiences for maximum enjoyment and comprehension.
+As a homeschool mom, it can be challenging to figure out the best ways to tailor your child’s homeschooling curriculum and learning experiences for maximum enjoyment and comprehension.
 So first, you’ll need to determine which learning style best fits your child and the topic at hand.

 There are many different schools of thought on how to categorize learning styles.
 For the purposes of this post, we’ll use the simplest three learning styles: visual, auditory, and kinesthetic.

 Although some research calls learning styles a myth, we can all agree that everyone has preferences.
 Some kids love to write while others would prefer to talk out their ideas.
 Some children love to consume their lessons through video.
 Some students would rather whiz through a printed book than listen to a slow audio.
 We are all unique!
 And the beauty of homeschooling is that we can provide abundant options to our children to learn in the most comfortable ways while still stretching them at times to use their less preferred avenues of learning.

 So whether we call them styles or preferences, the bottom line is the same—vary and customize the ways you homeschool to provide maximum enjoyment and learning.